jgliao248/15_Puzzle_Turtle/Readme.md

-Mario Fifteen Puzzle
+#Mario Fifteen Puzzle

 ## Description
-This program is a Python turtle [[https://en.wikipedia.org/wiki/15_puzzle|15 Puzzle game]].
+This program is a Python turtle [15 puzzle game](https://en.wikipedia.org/wiki/15_puzzle).
 The game was written to show case the turtle library and act as a reference tool to aid students developing their own versions.
 At the time of creating this game, it served as a way to reinforce my understanding of some basic Python and programming concepts to help students as a teaching assistant.

 Though this is based on the 15 puzzle game, it is not limited to just 15 pieces.
 Other sizes of perfect squared valued grids are available (e.g. 2x2, 3x3, etc)